 The City of Batavia and Kane County are working jointly to improve the traffic movements at the skewed intersection that Deerpath Road intersects Main Street.
 The initial part of the Phase I study evaluated the intersection for a roundabout or a typical signalized layout.
 After reviewing the alternatives the City and County decided to move forward with a signalized intersection.
 The traffic signal will make turning movements safer as they are restricted by red lights and will also add additional turn lanes for shorter stacking and safer turning movements.

-No staging plans have been prepared at this time.
-Since Main Street is a main arterial traffic will remain open in all directions with temporary closures (flaggers) as needed.
+Staging plans have been prepared and construction will be staged in 3 phases for completion of this project.
+Since Main Street is a main arterial, traffic will remain open in all directions with temporary closures (flaggers) only as needed.
 More information will be added as construction approaches.

 The project will be implemented as a joint project between City of Batavia and Kane County.
 Both jurisdictions will share the local portion 50%.
 Phase I & II will utilize 100% local funds with 50% coming from City of Batavia (Developer Funds) and 50% Kane County.
 The City has secured Surface Transportation Program (STP) Grant for Phase III construction engineering and construction.
 The STP grant is funded 75% with 25% being a local match; the local match will be split equally between the City and the County.